-Join David Hobby for an in-depth discussion in this video The camera as a gateway to meeting people, part of The Traveling Photographer: Fundamentals.
+Join David Hobby for an in-depth discussion in this video The camera as a gateway to meeting people, part of The Traveling Photographer: The Basics.

 All right.
 Let's talk about what I think is a blind spot for a lot of amateur photographers especially.
 And maybe not a blind spot but just something that's hard to get around like a hump.
 Interacting with people, just walking up to people and talking with them, asking if you can shoot their pictures, explaining who you are, where you're from, what you're doing.
 That's a big thing.
 For me it's pretty easy thing to do because I've got 20 years experience in the field.
 So I'm pretty comfortable walking up to a Fortune 500 CEO or, or someone just on the street and I'm kind of cool with that.

 Here's a trick.
 When you're on the road, say you're going to be on for two weeks or a week or whatever, you can be any person you want while you're on the road.
 It's like that what happens in Vegas stays in Vegas mentality.
 So I've traveled with photographers before and that's always my advice to them, especially the more shy that you are, I think its almost easier to come completely out of your shell just for a couple of weeks and know that when you get back home you can go back to being your original shy person but just be, just flip your personality.
 You've got nothing to lose, you don't know anyone here, no one's going to bite your head off.